kmw/repo/README.md

 2. Docker Compose uses these variables in `docker-compose.yml.dual`
 3. Variables are passed to containers through environment section
 4. Odoo reads its config files and substitutes variables at runtime

+The stack.env file and odoo.conf files serve different purposes:

+Git repository deployment:
+stack.env: Upload separately in Portainer odoo.conf files: Must be in repository under config/

+Manual stack creation:
+stack.env: Upload in Portainer odoo.conf: Must exist on host or in volume
+You can't include odoo.conf in stack.env, but you can:

+Add config files to git repository
+Use config directory in docker volume
+Use bind mounts to host config directory
+Use Docker configs (swarm feature)
+Best practice: Keep configs in git repository under config/ directory for version control and deployment consistency.